 Primary applicants must be from Colorado.
 If you are an organization or artist outside the state of Colorado interested in applying, you must partner with an organization within the state in order to be eligible.
 A fiscal sponsor does not count as a “partner”.
 Partner organizations must play a critical role in the implementation of the project.

-If I am already a grantee of Bonfils-Stanton, Hemera, and Colorado Creative Industries can I also apply to this program?
+If I am already a grantee of one or more of the funding partners (currently Bonfils-Stanton, Hemera, and Colorado Creative Industries) can I also apply to this program?

 What’s the difference between the application and a “full proposal?”